 Because of these restrictions we recommend you use a VPN while browsing the web in Israel.
 Short for Virtual Private Network, a VPN encrypts all the internet traffic flowing to and from your device by routing it via an intermediary server.
-It’s sturdy software that guarantees anonymity and privacy of connection.
+It’s sturdy software that guarantees anonymity and privacy.

 Best VPNs for Israel: